zebardy/cache-elasticache-memcache/README.md

 # DESCRIPTION

 A wrapper for [Cache::Memacached::Fast](https://metacpan.org/pod/Cache::Memacached::Fast) with support for AWS's auto reconfiguration mechanism.
-It makes use of an AWS elasticache memcached cluster's configuration endpoint to disctover the memcache servers in the cluster and periodically check the current server list to adapt to a changing cluster.
+It makes use of an AWS elasticache memcached cluster's configuration endpoint to discover the memcache servers in the cluster and periodically check the current server list to adapt to a changing cluster.

 # UNDER DEVELOPMENT DISCALIMER